Alert

 Refer to the 8-1 Wage loss supplement final approval procedure for the TPD or TEL approval process.

-Note: The work placement employer is paid to subsidize the wagesType of payment code to reimburse the employer is VRE02. they are paying to the worker based on the agreed upon reimbursement schedule in the TOJ/TaP/WA agreement.
-The worker is paid a TPD or TEL to top up their wages if they are experiencing a loss of earningsA worker may experience a loss of earnings when the salary paid for work placement position is less than their date of accident salary. in the TOJ/TaP/WA position.
+Note: The work placement employer is paid to subsidize the wagesType of payment code to reimburse the employer is VRE02. they are paying to the worker based on the agreed upon reimbursement schedule in the TOJ/WA agreement.
+The worker is paid a TPD or TEL to top up their wages if they are experiencing a loss of earningsA worker may experience a loss of earnings when the salary paid for work placement position is less than their date of accident salary. in the TOJ/WA position.

 When the worker’s pay will fluctuate from week to week or month to month, consider whether temporary partial disability (TD-02) benefits less earnings should be paid.